MenuDocs/erela.js/readme.md

 - Run the jar file by running `java -jar Lavalink.jar` in a Terminal window.

 ## Example usage

+> Note: Discord.js is used in this example, but it does work with Eris with the same example.

 ```javascript
 // To install Discord.js and Erela.js, run: